Mother outraged after 7-year-old is repeatedly left at wrong bus stop

 Ciara says, “It was the worst seven minutes of my life, the worst!
 But I am glad and very thankful and blessed that there are still good people in the world that look out for other people’s children.”

-CBS46 asked Centennial Arts Academy how could this happen.
-School administrator, Stan Lewis responded saying, “The district office has no knowledge of this situation but will look into it.
-The safety of all students is our number one priority."

-Calayiah’s mother says its untrue and that the Principal has apologized profusely and would ensure her daughter would be dropped off properly in the future.
+CBS46 is reaching out to Centennial Arts Academy for comment.
+Calayiah’s mother says it's untrue and that the Principal has apologized profusely and would ensure her daughter would be dropped off properly in the future.

 (0) comments